Sue9104/web-manual/getting-started/workflow.md

 - Procedures

   1. Owner assigns entries to translator.
-    - **Wrong translation**: owner replies guest's issue and reassigns entry's translation to translator;
+    - **Wrong translation**: owner agrees on the issue and reassigns entry's translation to translator;
     ![](/assets/project_management.reply.png)
     - **More entries**: owner assigns the translation of new entries to translator (repeat step1).
     ![](/assets/project_management.assignment.png)